 #Frequently Asked Questions

-#Will resetting network settings delete my photos or apps?
+Will resetting network settings delete my photos or apps?

 No. Only saved Wi-Fi passwords, Bluetooth pairings, VPN configs, and cellular settings are removed.
 Photos, apps, and contacts are untouched.
 You’ll re-enter Wi-Fi passwords after the reset.

-#Why does my iPhone show Wi-Fi connected but have no internet?
+Why does my iPhone show Wi-Fi connected but have no internet?

-#Can a phone case block Wi-Fi?
+Can a phone case block Wi-Fi?

-Standard plastic or silicone cases have no measurable effect on Wi-Fi performance.
+Standard plastic and silicone cases have no measurable effect on Wi-Fi performance.
 Metal cases and wallet-style cases with metal card inserts are the exception.
 Metal blocks radio waves, so try removing the case briefly to isolate the cause.

 If your iPhone can’t detect any Wi-Fi networks in Settings after trying every software fix, the antenna is likely damaged.
-Bluetooth problems occurring at the same time point to the same cause, since the Wi-Fi and Bluetooth antennas share hardware on most iPhone models.
+Bluetooth issues at the same time point to the same cause, since the Wi-Fi and Bluetooth antennas share hardware on most iPhone models.
 Only Apple’s internal diagnostics can definitively confirm whether the antenna has failed, and that requires a service visit.

-#Why does my iPhone connect to Wi-Fi but get kicked off after a few minutes?
+Why does my iPhone connect to Wi-Fi but get kicked off after a few minutes?

-#Does toggling airplane mode damage the Wi-Fi antenna?
+Does toggling airplane mode damage the Wi-Fi antenna?

 No. Airplane mode is purely a software switch.
-It’s safe to toggle repeatedly and doesn’t cause any hardware wear on the antenna or radio components.
+It’s safe to toggle repeatedly and doesn’t cause any wear on the antenna or radio components.

-#Should I use 2.4 GHz or 5 GHz Wi-Fi on my iPhone?
+Should I use 2.4 GHz or 5 GHz Wi-Fi on my iPhone?

 5 GHz is faster and less congested but shorter range.
 2.4 GHz travels farther but is slower and more prone to interference.
 Close to the router, use 5 GHz.
-Far from the router or through thick walls, 2.4 GHz holds a better connection.
+Far from the router or through thick walls, 2.4 GHz holds a steadier connection.